Parapass/roqube-docs/fx.md

 - _ES: Ease In, leave as "nil" and it will default to Linear.
 Easing documentation available at https://easings.net/
 - _ED: Ease Out, leave as "nil" and it will default to Linear.
 Easing documentation available at https://easings.net/

 To create this type of event in ChroMapper, press Ctrl+Shift+T and a large text box should appear.
-Type in `_ColorCorrection` and press "Submit.
+Type in `_ColorCorrection` and press "Submit".
 You will then be able to place FX events on the right side of the editor and modify them.